gaowexu/gaowexu.github.io/_pages/about.md

 Greetings, I'm Gaowei Xu (徐高伟), a seasoned professional in electronic engineering and artificial intelligence.
 I earned my bachelor's degree in Electronic Science and Technology from Southeast University, Nanjing, in 2013.
 Subsequently, I pursued postgraduate studies at Fudan University's State Key Laboratory of Application-Specific Integrated Circuit (ASIC) and Systems, focusing on digital integrated circuit design, machine learning algorithms, VLSI acceleration, and biological signal processing.

 My career spans prestigious organizations including Intel (as an intern), BMW Group, Amazon Web Services (AWS), Smart Automobile and NVIDIA.
-With over eight years of experience, I've honed my expertise in artificial intelligence, deep learning, robotics, autonomous driving, and cloud computing.
-Currently, I serve as a Principal Engineer and Lead of DataOps & AIOps at NVIDIA Corp, specializing in AI, autonomous driving, and heterogeneous computing (Embedded CPU + GPU, cluster cloud-based systems).
+With 10+ years of experience, I've honed my expertise in artificial intelligence, deep learning, robotics, autonomous driving, and cloud computing.
+Currently, I serve as a Senior Manager and Lead of AI & MLOps at NVIDIA Corp, specializing in AI, autonomous driving, and heterogeneous computing (Embedded CPU + GPU, cluster cloud-based systems).
 My professional strengths include excellent bilingual communication skills in English and Mandarin, coupled with extensive experience in global team collaboration and joint development projects.

 Beyond my professional pursuits, I find joy in culinary arts, travel, and swimming.
 My aspirations extend beyond personal success; I aim to contribute meaningfully to my field and inspire others to reach their full potential.